brevzin/cpp_proposals/2280_unknown_reference/unknown-ref.md

 }
 ```

-This case _has_ to be ill-formed, copying a function parameter during constant evaluation means it has to itself be a constant expression, and function parameters are not constant expressions - even in `constexpr` or `consteval` functions.
+This case is perhaps more clear as to why it's ill-formed: copying a function parameter during constant evaluation means having to read it in order to copy it.
+It has to itself be a constant expression, and function parameters are not constant expressions - even in `constexpr` or `consteval` functions.

 But if the `param` case is ill-formed, why does the `local` case work?
 An unsatisfying answer is that… there just isn’t any rule in [expr.const] that we’re violating.
 There’s no lvalue-to-rvalue conversion (we’re not reading through the reference in any way yet) and we’re not referring to a reference (that’s the previous rule we ran afoul of).
 With the `param` case, the compiler cannot know whether the reference is valid, so it must reject.
 With the `local` case, the compiler can see for sure that the reference to `local` would be a valid reference, so it’s happy.